 Term Definition: Results that are related to a program, but not its intended objectives or goals.
 Indirect Costs Definition: The costs associated with impacts or consequences of a program.
 Indirect Impact Definition: An effect of a program that is not associated with one of its stated objectives.
-Inferential Statistic Definition: A statistic used to describe a negulation using information from observations on only a probability sample of assess from Definition: A statistic used to describe a population using information from observations on only a probability sample of cases from the population.
+Inferential Statistic Definition: A statistic used to describe a population using information from observations on only a probability sample of cases from the population.
 Information System Definition: An organized collection, storage, and presentation system of data and other knowledge for decision making, progress reporting, and for planning and evaluation of programs.
 It can be either manual or computerized, or a combination of both.
 Informed Consent Definition: A written agreement by the program participants to voluntarily participate in an evaluation or study after having been advised of the purpose of the study, the type of the information being collected, and how information will be used.
 Innovation Analysis